udabasili/battlefront/README.md

 To run this game, you need to have Visual Studio installed on your system.
 Follow these steps:

 1. Clone this repository to your local machine
-2. Run the exe file `GameUI.exe` to play the game
+2. Run the exe file `GameUI.exe` within the root directory of the project to start the game.

 ## How to Play